SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 #### Allow HTTP traffic for oshm-driver

-Caddy needs port `80` to be able to process the Let's Encrypt HTTP challenge, so let's configure an appropriate security group for `oshm-driver`:
+Caddy needs TCP port `80` opened to be able to process the Let's Encrypt HTTP challenge, so let's configure an appropriate security group for `oshm-driver`:

 ```shell
 openstack security group create http